Vayishlach (And He Sent)

 “But Esau ran to meet Jacob and embraced him; he threw his arms around his neck and kissed him.
 And they wept.”
 (Genesis 33:3–4)

-While there is obvious merit in being prepared for anything, the Bible teaches us that worrying about the future is pointless, since much of what we waste time worrying about never comes to pass.
+While there is obvious merit in being prepared for the worst, the Bible teaches us that worrying about the future is pointless, since much of what we waste time worrying about never comes to pass.

 “Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.”
 (Philippians 4:6)